manwar/theweeklychallenge/content/blog/review-challenge-090.md

 I'm not sure we're still doing *Ethiopian* multiplication here per se, but we *are* doing binary long multiplication, which, as we shall see, is the same thing.

-Joel's code contains may different parts to perform the various tasks, but here is his code to build and print the third table:
+Joel's code contains many different parts to perform the various tasks, but here is his code to build and print the third table:

 ```perl
     my @second_twos_table = ($second_input);